manateelazycat/lsp-bridge/README.md

 ## FAQ
 ### Support capf
 The current design of capf is not suitable for the LSP protocol.
-The capf completion backend is only suitable for non-LSP scenarios.
-You need to configure `(setq acm-enable-capf t)` and ensure that the current mode is included in `lsp-bridge-default-mode-hooks` and `acm-backend-capf-mode-list`.
+The capf completion backend is only appropriate for non-LSP scenarios.
+You can enable completion by setting `(setq acm-enable-capf t)`.

+If there's no capf completion, please ensure that the current mode is present in both the `lsp-bridge-default-mode-hooks` and `acm-backend-capf-mode-list` variables.
+If it's not in these two variables, PR are welcome.

 ### pyenv configuration